hpc-unibe-ch/hpc-unibe-ch.github.io/docs/user-guide/software/JupyterLab.md

 ```

 A script is provided, taking care of enabling the port forwarding to the compute node and launching JupyterLab.
-As an example a session with 60 min on 1 core can be launched using:
+As an example a session with 45 min on 2 core can be launched using:

 ```
-srun --ntasks 1 -t 60  jupyter-compute 15051  # please change port number
+jupyter-compute 15051 --ntasks 2 --time=00:45:00  # please change port number
 ```
+This tool will lauch the server on a compute node, and establish the port forwarding.
 After general output, JupyterLab prints a URL with a unique key and the network port number where the web-server is listening, this should look similar to:

 ```